 Place your cake pan on the parchment paper and trace around it with a pencil.

-How to bake with parchment paper on the counter?
+How to bake a cake in a parchment paper Pan?

-1 Lay a piece of parchment paper on a flat surface, such as a table or kitchen counter.
-2 Lift the sides of the parchment paper to make sure it covers the sides of the baking pan.
-3 Using a pair of scissors, trim excess parchment paper so that the trimmed piece perfectly fits the pan.
-More items
+Place your cake pan on the parchment paper.
+Lift the sides of the parchment paper to make sure it covers the sides of the baking pan.
+Using a pair of scissors, trim excess parchment paper so that the trimmed piece perfectly fits the pan.
+Before removing the pan from the top of the parchment paper, make a cut in each corner of the paper.

-How do you center baking paper on a baking sheet?
+How do you cut the bottom of a baking pan?

 Which side of parchment paper goes up?